Amber V. Buhler, PhD

 Dr. Buhler is a founding faculty member in the School of Pharmacy, teaching pharmacology to first year students since 2006.
 She loves working with students in class and out.
-Most recently she won P1 Teacher of the Year for 2012-13, and was part of a team of Pacific University School of Pharmacy faculty that won the AACP Innovations in Teaching Competition in 2014.
+Most recently she won P1 AACP Teacher of the Year for 2016-17 and 2012-13, and was part of a team of Pacific University School of Pharmacy faculty that won the AACP Innovations in Teaching Competition in 2014.

 PHRM 563 | Central Nervous System I

 2006 | Postdoctoral Intern, Neurosciences Pain Research Program, Merck Inc. and Co., West Point, PA

 2001-2006 | Postdoctoral Fellow, Department of Pharmacology and Pain Research Group, University of Iowa

 2001 | Doctor of Philosophy, Pharmacology, University of Colorado

 1995 | Bachelor of Art, Chemistry, California State University, Fresno